cabmatthew/Homelab/README.md

 Opens the smb client terminal to access the share from the Pi.
 Accessing the share from my Mac and Windows computer was simple.
 Mac used Finder to connect to ‘smb://XXX.XXX.X.XXX/matt-samba’, while Windows mapped a network drive to ‘\\XXX.XXX.X.XXX\matt-samba’ with each prompting for my username and password for Samba.

 File share contents in SMB Client on Mac Terminal SSHed to Pi running Samba:

 <img src="/images/SambaSetup1.png" height=225px />

 File share contents in Windows Explorer:

 <img src="/images/SambaSetup2.png" height=225px />

-File share contents in Mac Finder:
+File share contents in macOS Finder:

 <img src="/images/SambaSetup3.png" height=225px />

 File share contents in iOS Files: